 Paint It All

 We love an accent wall, but sometimes it's more fun to go all in.
-Lucy Loves Ya painted her entire bedroom (even the shelves!) this moody teal shade, and the space is a stunner.
+Lucy Gleeson Interiors painted her entire bedroom (even the shelves!) this moody teal shade, and the space is a stunner.
 Charlotte Cosby, head of creative at Farrow & Ball, recommends painting moodier shades in north-facing rooms, to play off the natural lack of light.